 The switchable HI SHELF / Proportional Q Bell filter allows for flexible choice of filter type.
-Click on the HI SHELF or Proportional Q label to switch between these options low shelf filter and features an ultra-smooth boost that ranges from 150 Hz to 5 kHz.
+Click on the HI SHELF or Proportional Q label to switch between these options low shelf filter and features an ultra-smooth boost.
 The boosted portion of the signal is preceded by a frequency dip that helps to frame the area of focus.